TalEliyahu/awesome-security-newsletters/README.md

 - [Security, Funded](https://www.returnonsecurity.com/) - Get the free newsletter recapping investing in the cybersecurity and privacy space delivered weekly to your inbox - Mike Privette [(@mikepsecuritee)](https://twitter.com/mikepsecuritee)

-- [GRC Engineer](https://grcengineer.com) - The weekly newsletter engineering the future of the security GRC field, where leaders from the biggest tech companies improve their GRC programs - Ayoub Fandi

 - [RTCSec Newsletter](https://www.rtcsec.com/newsletter/) - A free monthly newsletter bringing you commentary and news around VoIP and WebRTC security.
 Covers both defensive and offensive security as they relate to Real-time Communications.
 Prepared by Sandro Gauci [(@sandrogauci)](https://twitter.com/sandrogauci).

 - [Politico Weekly Cybersecurity](https://www.politico.com/newsletters/weekly-cybersecurity) - Delivered every Monday by 10 a.m., Weekly Cybersecurity examines the latest news in cybersecurity policy and politics.